 – never operate your drone at night;

 – never fly over private property and/or breach privacy laws.

 The DCAA also requires that you make sure you understand and operate the drone in accordance with the procedures and limitations mentioned in the Supplier’s User Manual.
-And also, that a thorough “Preflight Check” is done before each flight, to confirm that the drone is operating properly.
+And also, a thorough “Preflight Check” is done before each flight to confirm that the drone is operating properly.

 Only drones operating in the frequencies 2.4 and 5.8 GHz are permitted to operate in Aruba.

 Notes for operating Commercial Drone Services in Aruba